Do I Need Physiotherapy for Neck Pain?

 How Neck Physiotherapy May Help Neck Pain

-Physiotherapy aims to settle symptoms, restore comfortable movement, and build resilience for work, sport, and life.
+Physiotherapy aims to settle symptoms, restore comfortable movement, and build resilience for work, sport, and daily life.
 Your physiotherapist may use a mix of education, exercise, and hands-on techniques to help you move better and load the neck and upper back with less irritation.

 What Happens at Your First Appointment?

-Common Approaches Used
+Common Approaches Used in Neck Physiotherapy

 • Advice and education: practical guidance on pacing, posture, and flare-up management.